 As a Christian living and working in England, I’m naturally quite interested in what the Church of England is doing.
 I’m not an Anglican, though I have great love and respect for many brothers and sisters in that part of the family of God, and a special appreciation for the history and theology of what might be called classical Anglicanism.
 I’ve watched events unfold in the Church of England and the wider Anglican communion with interest and prayerful concern ever since spending a year full time studying at St Johns College, Nottingham.
 The training and research I did there has shaped me, and today it leads to this slightly awkward blog post.

-I’ve noticed online some concern expressed about the Church of England’s ‘Pastoral Principles’, something that has come out of the Pastoral Advisory Group process of ‘Living in Faith in Love’, which is attempting to engage with the questions and complexity of a mixed set of opinions and experiences around LGBTI* people and their involvement in the life of the church.
+I’ve noticed online some concern expressed about the Church of England’s ‘Pastoral Principles’, something that has come out of the Pastoral Advisory Group process of ‘Living in Love and Faith’, which is attempting to engage with the questions and complexity of a mixed set of opinions and experiences around LGBTI* people and their involvement in the life of the church.
 The principles are introduced thus:

 “One of the tasks of the Pastoral Advisory Group has been to set out some principles of pastoral practice for how the Church of England can live well together within the parameters of its current position on marriage and the different deeply held convictions that individuals and churches hold on these matters.
 The outcome of this work has been the production of the Pastoral Principles for living well together.“